someRandomDude-a/Better-Serial-Monitor/README.md

 # Serial Monitor

+ **You Must Whitelist The executable in antivrus software**

+ This Project does seem to get flagged constantly by antivirus software, This Project DOES NOT have maleware, you can check the source-code yourself and build it locally.

 **Features:**
 1) Dropdown Menu to select port and baud rate
 2) NL and CR options to send messages